needs-coffee/wifipasswords/README.md

 To-Do
 -----
 - [ ] Add macOS Support
-- [ ] Add getters and setters for accessing variables directly
+- [X] Add getters for accessing variables directly
-- [ ] Fix visible networks and DNS config for Linux
+- [ ] Fix visible network, DNS config and number of interfaces for Linux
 - [ ] Add automated tests
+- [ ] Add method to check and return only the connected SSID name and Password
+- [ ] Use nmcli to retrieve passwords on linux rather than reading files (may not require sudo)

 About
 -----